TomasKindahl/TomasKindahl/README.md

 - Hi, I’m Tomas Kindahl
 - I'm a teacher in embedded systems, computing and networking at [Skill Scandinavia](https://skill.se/).
 - I use this github account mostly for teaching, otherwise for some C/C++ OpenGL experimentation.
 - Currently I'm not learning, just teaching.
-This year I learnt more about (and taught) docker, flask, azure virtual machines, data warehouses, some machine learning, etc..
-The teaching role requires (sometimes intense) learning of certain topics: what you don't already know, you have to learn yourself.
+A couple of years ago I learnt more about (and taught) docker, flask, azure virtual machines, data warehouses, some machine learning, etc..
+The teaching role requires (sometimes intense) learning of certain topics: what you don't already know, you have to learn by yourself.
 - I’m not looking for any collaboration, I have my hands full with my teaching profession.
   Later on I might want to develop a desktop application for learning, teaching and course development, but I'm not there yet.
 The application will then be a portable one that works on multiple operating